 Step 2 - You then must book a test on the NHS website and if you don’t have internet access dial 119.
 Do not leave home for any other reason.
 If you test positive, you will then be contacted by the NHS Test and Trace service within 24 hours.
-If you test negative, you no longer need to isolate as long as:
+If you test negative, you and members of your household who were self-isolating no longer need to isolate as long as:

 - everyone you live with who has symptoms tests negative

-- you were not told to self-isolate for 14 days by NHS Test and Trace – if you were, see what to do if you've been told you've been in contact with someone who has coronavirus
+- you were not told to self-isolate for 10 days by NHS Test and Trace – if you were, see what to do if you've been told you've been in contact with someone who has coronavirus

 - you feel well – if you feel unwell, stay at home until you’re feeling better